ABOUT

 OFFICIAL BIO

-Amber’s path to guiding others began by working in the outdoor industry, where she learned the quiet power of presence and listening the years of outfitting adventurers and teaching backcountry skills taught.
-While building Elder & Co., a ritual candle company rooted in Appalachian landscapes revealed the magic of creating with her hands and how to persist through uncertainty.
-Blending these experiences with training in Yoga, Ayurveda, herbalism, and energy healing, she now helps others find their own internal North Star and bravely walk toward the life they imagine.
+Amber’s path to guiding others began by working in the outdoor industry, outfitting adventurers and teaching backcountry skills.
+She is a certified yoga teacher and founder of Elder & Co., a ritual candle company rooted in Appalachian landscapes.
+Blending these experiences with training in Ayurveda, herbalism, and energy healing, she now helps others root and walk toward the life they imagine.

 Fun fact: Amber starts most Saturdays with pancakes, herbal tea, and old records . . . living proof that the creative process runs best on beauty and ritual.